 ARCO Lisboa - The Art of Choosing

+In 2018, Lisbon will host the ARCO contemporary art fair, from May 17 to 20, at Cordoaria Nacional.
 This will be a unique opportunity for those who enjoy contemporary art, and will also be a good excuse to get to know Lisbon.
 Known as the city of light, Lisbon's special luminosity and welcoming ambience mean it is greatly appreciated by artists, photographers and film producers.

 If you enjoy contemporary art, you will definitely like Lisbon.
 It is a centuries-old city with historical neighbourhoods that you simply must visit and where the recent works of architecture give you a new perspective of the space.